govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 - to be referenced in the surrounding text
 - content near the image that explains why it is there and what it shows or highlights
 - a short `alt` text that briefly describes the content (this should be different from the text of a caption)
-- a clear text link that leads to a page with a long (more complete) text description (and possibly the associated data).
+- a clear text link that leads to a page with a long (more complete) text description (and possibly the associated data)

 Graphs need dots, dashes and patterns, in addition to colour, to show the difference between data.